Lane Thomas Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have a 3.99 team ERA that ranks 10th across all league pitching staffs.

+- Phillies pitchers combine to surrender 139 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.